| Milk Ras Stage 3

 A few moments later, a group of 5 caught up to me and

-we worked
+we worked together to

 pick up a few more riders.
 For the next 60 miles or